consulo/consulo-dev.github.io/docs/basics/architectural_overview/virtual_file.md

 A refresh operation can be initiated programmatically using `VirtualFileManager.syncRefresh()`/`asyncRefresh()` or `VirtualFile.refresh()`.
 VFS refreshes are also triggered whenever file system watchers receive file system change notifications.

-Invoking a VFS refresh might be necessary for accessing a file that has just been created by an external tool through the IntelliJ Platform APIs.
+Invoking a VFS refresh might be necessary for accessing a file that has just been created by an external tool through the Consulo APIs.

 ## How long does a virtual file persist?